npocbet/qaguru_13/README.md

-# The test automation project for
+# The test automation project for JOB.OZON.RU
 <a target="_blank" href="https://job.ozon.ru/">OZON job</a>

 ## The project is done with the following technologies: